aukilabs/posemesh/core/compute-node/README.md

 15-minute limit for an already-open transfer attempt.
 It then exact-owner deletes the parent booking.
 Forced process termination or an unrecoverable coordinator failure cannot provide that drain and may break already-published immutable references.
-A configured persistent P2P key lets a replacement prove the same Peer ID and reconcile its peer-bound relay booking instead of waiting for prior authority to expire.
+The required persistent P2P key lets a replacement prove the same Peer ID and reconcile its peer-bound relay booking instead of waiting for prior authority to expire.
 It does not reconstruct the old process's in-memory dataset registrations or repair references whose availability already